 Onshore wind is the cheapest form of renewable power and an established technology.
 Wind turbines generate electricity around 80-85% of the time and power is converted to electricity very efficiently, with none of the thermal waste inherent in fossil fuel plants.
-So, wind power is an efficient way to generate electricity, employing a free energy source that is also renewable.
-The UK also benefits from the best wind resource in Europe.
+Since the first commercial wind farm was constructed in Scotland, turbine capacities have increased by over 550%.

 As a continuation of the company’s activities in renewable energy development we have expanded our business to include solar park developments and are currently pursuing a number of solar projects across the UK and elsewhere in Europe.
 Our recent developments in Europe for example include solar farms in Brandenburg and Berlin.

 The energy potential that comes from the sun is practically inexhaustible.
 The amount of solar energy arriving on Earth exceeds daily global energy consumption by 10,000 to 15,000 fold.